wp-plugins/tweet-my-post/readme.txt

 * A user page to set thier Twitter handle.

 == Upgrade Notice ==
+= 1.6.24 =
+* Serveral new features and improvements added

 = 1.4.12 =
 * Update asap to fix style issue in other pages.